 For a 1 ounce American Eagle the price is about $1,800.

-How and where to sell gold coins
+How to sell gold coins online

 If you have gold bullion coins, or commonly held gold coins like the American Eagle, a site like CashforGoldUSA, a local jeweler or gold buyer is a fine choice.
 However, rare coins of any precious metal including silver are best sold through a rare coin buyer or rare coin dealer.